mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a sense resistor work to sense current?
 - What are its pros and cons?
 - How do you spec a current sense resistor?
 What happens if it's too big/small?
-- Given a range of input currents and ADC input voltage range, find an apporpriate sense resistor value.
+- Given a range of input currents and ADC input voltage range, find an appropriate sense resistor value.
 - What is the difference between high-side and low-side current sensing?
 What are the advantages/disadvantages of each?
 When do you need to use one vs the other?
 - How can you use drain-source measurements of a MOSFET to determine current?
 What are the pros and cons of this setup?

-### Current Sense Ampliferies (CSA)
+### Current Sense Amplifiers (CSA)
-- What is a current sense amplifer (CSA)?
+- What is a current sense amplifier (CSA)?
 - When do you need a CSA?
 - What is the difference between a CSA and a regular opamp?
 - How do you spec a CSA?
-- Given a range of input currents, a sense resistor value, and ADC input voltage range, find an apporpriate CSA gain.
+- Given a range of input currents, a sense resistor value, and ADC input voltage range, find an appropriate CSA gain.

 ## Current/Voltage Protection
 - How/why do you want to protect against overcurrent and/or over/undervoltage conditions?